proudmuslim-dev/matrix-openai-bot/README.md

 ## Usage

-1. Run the bot after building it (don't panic if you see an error, this is expected)
+1. Run the bot after building it or grabbing the latest release
 ```bash
 $ matrix-openai-bot
 ```